Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 }
 ```

-- Use GET `/api/books` to confirm it's listed.
+- Then, use GET `/api/books` to confirm it appears.

-- Update using PUT `/api/books/1` with:
+- Update the book using PUT `/api/books/1` with:

 ```json
 {